 Easy to empty bin

-To empty the bin, you’ll need to press the red latch on front of the bin.
+To empty the bin, you’ll need to press the red latch on the front of the bin.
 This will release a trap door to empty the contents.
-Just in case there are dirt like dust that cling on the plastic walls, you can fully disassemble the bin and empty it this way.
+Just in case there is dirt like dust that clings on the plastic walls, you can fully disassemble the bin and empty it this way.

 All the parts of the bin are washable just you need to remove dust.
 Whereas the Cyclonic filters of a Dyson cordless isn’t.

 The P9 now comes with HEPA filtration which means allergens will stay inside the bin.
 These filters are washable but you’ll have to replace them every 6 months to a year.
 Replacement filters are available in Amazon for less than $20 for a pack of three so it isn’t expensive.

 One of the biggest selling points of the P9 would be versatility.
 Detach the extension wand and this vacuum turns into a handheld capable of cleaning upholstery and stairs.
 All the tools that come with this can be plugged in directly on the vacuum itself.

 Wall charging mount